contao/docs/docs/manual/form-generator/form-fields.en.md

 ## Fieldset Start and Fieldset End

-The `fieldset`element is used to group several controls and labels in a web form.
+The `fieldset` element is used to group several controls and labels in a web form.

 **CSS class**: Here you can enter one or more classes.

 **Individual template:** Here you can overwrite the standard template.

-**HTML outputThe**
+**HTML output**
- form field generates the following HTML code:
+The form field generates the following HTML code:

 ```html
 <fieldset>